spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 | **Search domain(s)** | Comma-separated list of DNS search domains.|

-Upon completion, a new EC configuration file is generated and its location is displayed in the console.
+Upon completion, a new EC configuration file is generated and its location is displayed in the terminal.

 <br />